TorresSteit/TorresSteit/README.md

 Full-stack multiplayer game platform with real-time communication, secure authentication, and production-ready architecture.

+Status: 🚧 In active development (final stage)

+⚠️ Repository is currently private and cannot be shared publicly due to ongoing development, security configuration, and deployment preparation.

 Role: Lead Developer

 Key responsibilities:

+Backend & Architecture:
 - Designed and implemented backend architecture using Java and Spring Boot
 - Configured Spring Security authentication and authorization system
 - Implemented JWT authentication for REST API and WebSocket connections
 - Implemented secure WebSocket authentication and real-time communication
-- Integrated Redis for session management and token validation
+- Integrated Redis for secure session and token management
 - Configured CORS for secure frontend-backend communication
-- Integrated payment system infrastructure and backend payment handling logic
+- Implemented layered architecture following Clean Code and SOLID principles

+Frontend:
+- Developed frontend using React and TypeScript
+- Implemented routing and frontend-backend integration
+- Created mock services and mock API for frontend development and testing

+DevOps & Infrastructure:
 - Configured Docker and Docker Compose for backend and frontend environments
-- Containerized frontend (React) using Docker
-- Created mock services and mock API for frontend development and testing
-- Implemented frontend using React, including routing and API integration
-- Configured secure environment setup and deployment configuration
+- Configured secure environment setup using environment variables
+- Configured .gitignore to protect sensitive files and secrets
-- Managed development workflow using Jira
+- Implemented secure configuration management using Vault
+- Ensured secure handling of tokens, secrets, and environment configuration
+- Worked with CI/CD pipeline for automated build and deployment preparation

+Development workflow:
+- Created and managed pull requests using Git
-- Conducted weekly code reviews and coordinated development process
+- Participated in code review process and reviewed code changes
+- Worked with Jira for task tracking and Agile workflow
-- Participated in regular meetings with stakeholders and client
+- Participated in regular team meetings and coordinated development process
-- Communicated with designer and coordinated UI implementation according to client requirements
+- Communicated with stakeholders and coordinated implementation requirements
-- Managed integration between frontend, backend, database, and infrastructure

 Features:

-- Secure authentication and authorization
+- Secure authentication and authorization (Spring Security + JWT)
-- Real-time game communication using WebSocket
+- Real-time communication using WebSocket
-- Game creation and management
 - Redis-based session and token management
-- REST API architecture
-- Dockerized full-stack environment
+- Full-stack Dockerized environment
-- Frontend and backend integration
+- Secure environment configuration
+- Production-ready architecture

 Tech stack: